percona/pmm-doc/docs/architecture.md

 # Overview of Percona Monitoring and Management Architecture

-The PMM platform is based on a client-server model that enables scalability.
-It includes the following modules:
+PMM is built as a client-server application comprising these modules:

 - PMM Client installed on every database host that you want to monitor.
 It collects server metrics, general system metrics, and Query Analytics data for a complete performance overview.